brknsoul/ROCmLibs/README.md

 ### ROCm Library Files for "unsupported" AMD GPUs for use in Windows.

 This repo was created to host ROCm Library files for use in the ZLUDA CUDA Wrapper for AMD GPUs
+_(Note: Unless stated, these libraries only support HIP SDK 5.7.1)_

 - Open Explorer and navigate to  `%ProgramFiles%\AMD\ROCm\5.7\bin\rocblas\`
 - Make a backup of the library folder.